-A tooth extraction is the most invasive dental procedure.
+Tooth extractions are the most invasive dental procedure.
 We try hard to avoid extracting a tooth as we do feel it is best to maintain your natural teeth.
 However, when a tooth is badly decayed or infected, there is often no other decision but to extract the tooth.
-Simply put, a tooth extraction involves removing a tooth from its socket in the jaw bone.
+Simply put, tooth extractions involve removing a tooth from its socket in the jaw bone.

 There are quite a few reasons why we need to extract teeth, here are some of the top reasons why we will deem it necessary to remove a tooth: